 Epigraphic material is of vital importance for historical studies, especially in regions like Lycaonia where there is no substantial literary or archaeological evidence.
 To allow for a systematic study of the hundreds of Christian inscriptions in Lycaonia and Phrygia, an epigraphic database was developed in 2008.
 Within the database, Greek inscriptions considered relevant for the history of the early Christianity have been collected from scattered publications, critically edited, translated and supplied with commentary and images.
 By nature funerary inscriptions allow one to locate where a person was buried and where his next of kin lived.
 The registration of the distribution of Christian inscriptions allowed the research team to plot the expansion of Christianity into the central Anatolian space from the late 2nd to the 5th century and to explain the reasons for the initial Christianisation and later domination of this space by the Christian metropolises.
 The numerous names of Christians in the funerary epitaphs are of different linguistic background.
 A systematic anthroponomastic analysis and a study of the occupations mentioned on the gravestones revealed much about the identity ascribed to them and the social strata to which they belonged.
 The focus on gender and family relationships expressed within the inscriptions allowed a study of the role of women within early Christianity.
 The funerary inscriptions give evidence of the various Christian offices, e.g., deacon and deaconess, presbyter, regional bishop and bishop.
 The investigation of the attributes given to the clergy mentioned on the monuments opened the way to an investigation on the formal authority of the offices, the personal authority of specific officials and their accomplishment in establishing a system of local, regional and trans-regional “rule” over a vast area.

-The results of these research questions within Topoi I and II with reference to central Asia Minor are in press (C. Breytenbach and C. Zimmermann, Early Christianity in Lycaonia and adjacent areas: From Paul to Amphilochius of Iconium) or in preparation (St. Mitchell, Early Christianity in Phrygia; J. Krumm, Early Christianity in Galatia).
+The results of these research questions within Topoi I and II with reference to central Asia Minor are published in C. Breytenbach and C. Zimmermann, Early Christianity in Lycaonia and adjacent areas: From Paul to Amphilochius of Iconium or are in preparation (St. Mitchell, Early Christianity in Phrygia; J. Krumm, Early Christianity in Galatia).
 Pre-publication drafts of “Early Christianity in Lycaonia and adjacent areas” have been presented at the annual meetings of the Societas Novi Testamenti Studiorum in Hungary in 2015 and the Society of Biblical Language in San Antonio in November 2016.